Rochet2/smallfolk_cpp/README.md

 #smallfolk_cpp

 Insipred and supposedly works with the pure lua serializer Smallfolk.
-Most serializer logic is borrowed from gvx/Smallfolk. https://github.com/gvx/Smallfolk
+Most serializer logic is borrowed from gvx/Smallfolk.
+The creator of original smallfolk was notified. https://github.com/gvx/Smallfolk

 Smallfolk_cpp is a C++ serializer and deserializer.
 It was created to be used with smallfolk lua serializer.